MagicPod provides various Wait Commands to help improve test stability.

-This section explains several wait commands and how to use them appropriately:
+Here, we will explain several conditional wait commands and how to use them appropriately.

 Wait until screen is rendered